SkeldJS/Hindenburg/docs/Installing Plugins.md

 You can configure installed plugins via the [`plugins` config option](https://github.com/SkeldJS/Hindenburg/blob/master/docs/Configuration.md#plugins).

 ## Officially Recognised Plugins
-* [hbplugin-customgamecode](https://github.com/SkeldJS/hbplugin-customgamecode) - Allow clients to create games with a custom game code.
+* [hbplugin-customgamecode](https://github.com/SkeldJS/hbplugin-customgamecode) - Allow clients to create games with a custom game code of their choosing.

-* [hbplugin-noloadbalancer](https://github.com/SkeldJS/hbplugin-noloadbalancer) - Remove the need for separate loadbalancer and cluster processes.

 * [hbplugin-requirehostmods](https://github.com/SkeldJS/hbplugin-requirehostmods) - Require clients joining a room to have the same mods as the host of the room.